 It’s important to get a carrier that is designed specifically for transporting pets.
 Using a makeshift carrier like a laundry basket or pillow case is not safe and may injure or traumatize your cat.
 Acceptable carriers come in hard plastic or soft-sided versions, or a system like the Hide Perch & Go, which is designed to reduce stress.

 Here are some considerations when choosing a carrier:

 - Hard-sided carriers are best for just starting out.
 Get one that opens from both the top and the front.

 - Soft-sided carriers are lighter-weight, smaller and easier to handle.
 These open from both the top and the side.

 - Regardless of which carrier you choose, make sure you get one that can be easily taken apart.
 This is imperative for cats that won’t come out on their own, or for cats that are sick or in pain.

-Hello Cat, It’s Me, Carrier
+Cat, Meet Carrier

 Cats don’t like to be exposed to uncomfortable or new environments.
 Can you blame them?
 Introduce your cat to the carrier before you need to use it for transport.
 Make it a familiar, secure and pleasant place so your cat feels comfortable and safe being in and around the carrier.